BassemND/Ramyet-BintJbeil-FootPrintt-/README.md

 ## 🧪 Methodology

-The goal of this project was to manually digitize the urban footprint (built-up areas) in the village of **Ramyet**, located in the Bint Jbeil district of southern Lebanon.

-### Workflow:
-1. **Data Preparation**
-   - Imported the cadastral boundary shapefile for Ramyet into QGIS.
+1. I loaded the Ramyet cadastre shapefile and Bing imagery into QGIS.
-   - Loaded Bing satellite imagery as a base layer using XYZ Tiles.

-2. **Digitizing**
-   - Used QGIS editing tools to manually trace built-up areas (houses, buildings, structures).
-   - Each polygon was added to a new layer named `ramyet_footprint`.

-3. **Area Calculation**
+2. Using the digitizing tool, I traced each visible structure manually — building a polygon layer of built-up areas.
-   - Calculated surface area of each polygon using QGIS field calculator (in km²).
+3. I calculated the area of each polygon using the QGIS field calculator, then summed the results.
-   - Summed total built-up area and compared it to total cadaster area.

-4. **Export & Visualization**
-   - Took two screenshots from QGIS showing:
-     - The Bing satellite image with the Ramyet cadastre boundary.
+4. I exported two map screenshots:
-     - The digitized built-up polygons over the satellite base.
+   - One showing the cadastre boundary on the satellite image
+   - One showing the built-up areas I digitized
    - Saved the screenshots as PNG images and added them to the `Maps/` folder.
    - Included the final digitized shapefile (with `.shp`, `.shx`, `.dbf`, `.prj`) in the `Data/` folder for demonstration purposes.

+This was a hands-on project that helped me practice real GIS mapping workflows under real-world conditions.

 ### Key Stats:
 - **Total Cadastre Area**: 6.120 km²